OfficeDev/Microsoft-Teams-Samples/samples/bot-virtual-assistant/ai-skill-bot/README.md

 ## Create an Azure Open AI service

 - In Azure portal, create an [Azure Open AI service](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=web-portal).
-- Create and collect `AzureOpenAIEndpoint`, `AzureOpenAIApiKey`, `AzureOpenAIDeploymentName` and save these values to update in `.env` file later.

 - **Deploy Azure Open AI model:** Deploy the `gpt-35-turbo` model in your created Azure Open AI service for the application to perform translation.
+- Collect `AzureOpenAIEndpoint`, `AzureOpenAIApiKey`, `AzureOpenAIDeploymentName` values and save these values to update in `.env` file later.

 ## Setup the code
 1) Clone the repository